-In an open-air passenger car, crisp mountain air blows back your hair, allowing you to catch a glimpse of big horn sheep eating small tufts of grass growing along a steep rock face.
+You can ride in an open-air passenger car and have crisp mountain air blow your hair back while you glimpse big horn sheep eating small tufts of grass growing along a steep rock face.

 Trains in Colorado’s history